Marianne Bachmeier

-Marianne Bachmeier (3 June 1950 – 17 September 1996) was a West German mother who shot and killed Klaus Grabowski, a man on trial for the rape and murder of her daughter Anna (14 November 1972 – 5 May 1980), in the District Court of Lübeck in 1981.
+Marianne Bachmeier (3 June 1950 – 17 September 1996) was a West German mother who shot and killed Klaus Grabowski (1946 – 6 March 1981), a man on trial for the rape and murder of her daughter Anna (14 November 1972 – 5 May 1980), in the District Court of Lübeck in 1981.
 The case sparked extensive media coverage and public debate.
 Bachmeier was convicted of manslaughter and unlawful possession of a firearm.
 She was sentenced to six years and released on probation after serving three.
 Bachmeier moved abroad but returned to Germany after being diagnosed with pancreatic cancer.
 She died at the age of 46 and was buried next to her seven-year-old daughter, Anna, in Burgtor Cemetery, Lübeck.

 Early life and motherhood

-Marianne Bachmeier was born on June 3 1950.
-She grew up in Sarstedt, a small town near Hildesheim, Lower Saxony, West Germany, where her parents had fled from East Prussia after the Second World War.
+Marianne Bachmeier was born on 3 June 1950.
+She grew up in Sarstedt, a small town near Hildesheim in Lower Saxony, West Germany, where her parents had fled from East Prussia after the Second World War.

 Bachmeier was raised in a conservative home with devoutly religious parents.
 Her father, previously a member of the Waffen-SS, was the stereotypical authoritarian figure, a heavy drinker who spent much of his time at a bar close to the family home.
 Their household was not pleasant, and drinking made her father more aggressive.
 Her parents divorced, and her mother later remarried.
 Bachmeier was perceived as a troubled adolescent by—what she described as—a dictatorial stepfather, and her mother eventually kicked her out of the house.

 In 1966, aged 16, Bachmeier had her first child, whom she placed for adoption as an infant.
 She became pregnant again at the age of 18 by her boyfriend.
 Bachmeier was raped shortly before the birth of her second child.
 Her second child was also placed for adoption as an infant.

 Bachmeier began dating the manager of Tipasa, a pub where she worked, in 1972.
 She became pregnant for the third time at the age of 22.
-On 14 November 1972, Bachmeier's third child, Anna, was born, and she raised her alone.
+On 14 November 1972, Bachmeier's third child, Anna, was born, and she raised her as a single parent.
 As a result, Bachmeier took Anna to work at the pub, and she was said to never feel a need to rush home after her regular hours behind the bar.

 In two 1984 documentary films, No Time for Tears: The Bachmeier Case and Anna's Mother, Bachmeier was portrayed as a single mother who worked well into the night and then slept into the day, leaving her seven-year-old daughter on her own during the day.
 Bachmeier was aware of her problematic lifestyle and wanted to put Anna up for adoption.
 Friends later said that she treated Anna like a little adult, and from a young age, expected her to take care of many things on her own.
 Anna frequently slept in the bar as her mother partied.
 According to a friend of Bachmeier, Anna was a vibrant youngster who never truly had a pleasant family life.